Sudam23/Sudam23/README.md

 ## Hii👋 I am @Sudam23
 ## 🔭 I’m currently working on
- A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning, Distributed Machine Learning using H2O framework and Sparkling H2O framework and one project named "AI-Based Real-Time Object Detection" using Computer Vision.
+    1. A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning.
+    2. Distributed Machine Learning using H2O framework and Sparkling H2O framework.
+    3. "Vision-Guided Robotic Manipulation: A Computer Vision-Integrated Robotic Arm for Real-World Object Interaction" using Computer Vision with my friend Arnab Sigha.
    I am interested in ML, DL, AI and Computer Vision and Distributed Computing.

 ## 🌱 I’m currently learning
     1. Deep learning and its application on NLP